-The first step in how cybercriminals plan attacks is always Rconnaissance.
+The first step in how cybercriminals plan attacks is always Reconnaissance.
 The literal meaning of reconnaissance is an act of exploring with an aim or goal of finding someone or something about the target.
 Concerning cybersecurity, it’s an exploration to gain information about an enemy or a potential enemy.
-In cybersecurity, reconnaissance begins with “Footprinting”, the initial preparation towards the preattack phase and entails collecting data about the target’s computer infrastructure as well as their cyber-environment.
+In cybersecurity, reconnaissance begins with “Footprinting”, the initial preparation towards the preattack phase, and entails collecting data about the target’s computer infrastructure as well as their cyber-environment.

 2. Passive attacks